scribbletune/scribbletune.com/_pages/examples.md

 ##### Create a simple beat

-`Use the clip method with wav samples to create a looping beat in the browser`
+`Use the clip method with wav samples to create a looping beat (desktop browser only)`

 <div>
   <button class="btnStartAll">&#9654;</button>